StanfordVL/OmniGibson/docs/tutorials/behavior_tasks.md

 env = og.Environment(configs=cfg)
 ```

-Curently, in our publiclly available dataset, we have pre-sampled exactly **1** instance of all 1000 BEHAVIOR tasks.
+Curently, in our publicly available dataset, we have pre-sampled exactly **1** instance of all 1000 BEHAVIOR tasks.
 We recommend you to set `online_object_sampling` to `False` to load the pre-sampled task instances in the dataset.
 You can run the following command to find out the path to the pre-sampled task instances.
 ```bash